tdegeus/GooseFEM/docs/install.rst

     This package does not benefit from *xsimd* optimisation, as it is not compiled on your hardware.
-    Therefore compiling by hand is recommended.
+    You'll have to compile by hand to benefit from *xsimd* optimisation.

 From source
 ^^^^^^^^^^^